Regional & National Entry Fees – Entry fees are available within the On-line registration system.

 National Host Hotels – Details will be on the website when available.

-A FREE CRUISE leaving from Galveston valued at no more than $1500 will be awarded to a director or instructor.
+A FREE TRIP FOR TWO valued at no more than $1500 will be awarded to a director or instructor.
 A drawing will be held during a Grand Showcase Finals Award Ceremony to determine the winner.
 Entries will be awarded for Regional & National competitions as follows: Solo/Duet/Trio – Two chances per entry, Small Group – Four chances per entry, Large Group – Six chances per entry, and Line – Ten chances per entry.
 The name of the instructor to be entered in the drawing will be taken from the registration system.
-The trip must be taken by July 2021.
+The trip must be taken by July 2024.